 Overtime Pay for Merit Staff

 The College must approve a request for overtime for a Merit System staff member.
-If you anticipate the need to have merit staff member work additional hours, send your request electronically, with your DEO's endorsement for extra hours to be worked, to Kari Gates, Interim Senior Director of CLAS Human Resources.
+If you anticipate the need to have merit staff member work additional hours, send your request electronically, with your DEO's endorsement for extra hours to be worked to Julie Rothbardt, Senior Director of CLAS Human Resources.

 While it is unlikely that there will be many instances when overtime is necessary, you must be aware of the AFSCME contract relating to overtime compensation.
 The contract reads, "Overtime shall be compensated at a premium rate of time and one-half (1.5) the employee’s base hourly pay…”

 Payment must be made in either cash or compensatory time as follows: